 At one time or another, almost everyone has probably experienced some degree of tooth pain, from minor aches and sensitivity to acute distress.
 In general, the sensation of pain is a protective response that tells the body something is wrong.
 But when it affects your teeth, the exact source of the pain can be difficult to pinpoint; it may also come and go in response to other stimuli, like eating hot foods.
+Or, tooth pain may come and go, making it hard to determine whether you have an actual tooth problem.
 So what is tooth pain signaling, and what should you do about it?
+Below, we'll answer that question, and call Federal Hill Smiles to get started today!

 Constant, severe pain and pressure, swelling of the gums, and sensitivity to touch indicate an infection in the tooth, possibly accompanied by an abscess (inflamed, pus-filled sac) in the surrounding gum and bone tissue.
 In this case, it’s important to see a dentist or endodontist right away — not only to relieve the pain, but also to save the tooth while it’s still possible.
 Treatment may include a root canal to remove diseased or dying pulp tissue, and/or periodontal procedures to drain the abscess and stop the infection.